AbdelrahmanAyman0011/Information-Security-Management/task 3/README.md

 # Log File Analysis Tool

+## 🚨 ALERT

+🔴 **IMPORTANT:** All extracted insights and detailed analysis results are saved in the `log_report` file.
+Make sure to review this file after running the script to see the full report.

 ## Overview

 This repository contains a Bash script for analyzing web server log files.
 The tool processes standard format access logs and generates comprehensive statistical reports, including request patterns, error analysis, and potential security insights.